 An extremely rare silver coin, which aroused great excitement when it was discovered, was also minted during the Great Revolt against the Romans (66/67 CE).
 The face of the coin features a branch of three pomegranates and an inscription in ancient Hebrew “holy Jerusalem” (“ירושלים הקדושה”).
 The reverse of the coin features an omer (ancient unit of measure) cup with the writing: “half shekel” (“חצי השקל”).
 Half-shekel coins were used to pay the Temple tax during the period of the Great Revolt and replaced the Tyrian shekel which was used for this purpose earlier.
 It appears that these coins were minted on the Temple Mount itself by the Temple authorities.
 The half-shekel tax for the Temple, mentioned in the Book of Exodus (30:13-15), required every male to pay half a shekel to the Temple every year.
 The coin was well preserved, although it bears scars from a fire which may have been the conflagration that caused the destruction of the SecondTemple in 70 AD.
 This is the first time that this type of coin that originates from the Temple Mount itself.

 Another discovery from the Second Temple period and consists of a large number of floor tiles in a variety of shapes and colors which were assembled together in various ways to form rich geometric patterns.
 This paving technique is known in the Roman world as opus sectile.
 Some of the tiles are dated according to parallels found in Herod palaces.
 Their sizes are based on the Roman foot (c.
 29.6 cm) and are associated with the “Golden Ratio.”
 The writings of Flavius Josephus testify that this technique was used as ornamentation for the Temple Mount open courts which surrounded the Temple: “Those entire courts that were exposed to the sky were laid with stones of all sorts” (The Jewish War 5.5.2).
 This description is now finally understood thanks to these finds.
 Other opus sectile tiles found in the sifting are dated to later periods.
 The variety of sizes, shapes, colors and materials of tiles and the wide range of comparative dates point to the enduring popularity of opus sectile tiles in structures on the Temple Mount.
 The finds discovered in the Sifting Project include large quantities of fragments of architectural elements, possibly from public buildings from the Byzantine period.
 Many mosaic fragments and architectural pieces from this period, such as roof tiles, Corinthian capitals and chancel screens have been unearthed.
 The wealth of finds from this period, which also include numerous coins and other finds, contradict the generally accepted assumption that no activity took place on the Temple Mount during this period and that the area was deserted and devoid of structures.
 These Byzantine Period structures were probably destroyed and replaced by Muslim structures by Umayyad Caliphs in the seventh and eighth centuries CE.
 The many finds uncovered from the Early Islamic Period include gilded mosaics, pottery bearing inscriptions, jewelry, gold coins, etc. The Sifting Project has proven itself to be an inexhaustible source of knowledge for the research and study of the archaeology and history of the Temple Mount.
-To date, less than half of the debris removed from the Mount have been sifted.
+To date, about half of the debris removed from the Mount have been sifted.
 The project is continuing full steam and many more finds are waiting to be discovered by visitors who come to work at the site.